kyuupichan/kcpp/README.rst

 Documentation
 =============

-One day.
+Soon.
 The code is well-commented and reasonably clean though - it shouldn't be hard to figure out.

 Tests
 =====

-I have fairly comprehensive tests for the code, but I am keeping the testsuite private.
+I have a testuite for the code but I am keeping it private.
+Test case submissions (using pytest) are welcome.

-Bug reports (for those areas in the "Features that are essentially complete" section above) are most welcome.
+Bug reports (for those areas in the "Features that are essentially complete" section above) are welcome.

 ChangeLog